GeoscienceAustralia/surveys-api/README.md

 ![Figure 3](static/img/Survey-Type.png)
 Figure 3: The Survey class and subclasses and it's relationship to PROV-O

+Airborne-only properties, such as height above ground, will only be legal for Airborne Survey and likewise for other sorts.

 #### Survey <--> Dataset
 As a subclass of PROV-O's *Activity*, Surveys are related to Datasets, which are a subclass of PROV *Entity* via: